cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 FIXME - find some stupid Post-it notes and insert a picture.
 This FIXME is not as funny as a real picture of a post-it note.

-For simplicity, the examples will assume that IPs in the 23.23.10.XX range are for nginx, 23.23.11.XX are for wordpress, and 23.23.12.XX are for mysql.
+For simplicity, this tutorial will assume that IPs in the 23.23.10.XX range are for nginx, 23.23.11.XX are for wordpress, and 23.23.12.XX are for mysql.
 In reality, you'll get whatever IP addresses that AWS thinks you are worthy of.
 Keep track of which IPs go with which type of VM on your post-it note or a whiteboard.
-That's how all sysadmins do this.
+That's how all sysadmins do it.

 ### AWS Elastic IPs are scarce

-FUTURE - currently this section isn't required.

 So far in the tutorial we've created 4 Elastic IPs (one for the BOSH and three for this sample release) in the us-east-1 region.